 How our Pleasant Grove Teams are Different?

 It is true there are other football conferences out there.
-Some of those conferences even have Pleasant Grove teams.
+Some of those conferences even field Pleasant Grove teams.
 And, we know it can be hard to tell the difference.
 When Pleasant Grove joined the Ute Conference, it took a broad effort.
 We knew together we could improve youth football for our kids.
 Now, after three seasons of playing Ute Conference football, we are glad we raised the bar.
 Below are some of the many things that have changed.

 Player Equipment is Certified Safe.
 It used to be normal for kids to play in helmets that were 7-15 years old.
 Those helmets were years past being safe.
 In 2016 we bought new equipment for all our players.
-We confirmed all our helmets are still NOCSAE-safe in 2018.
+We confirmed all our helmets are still NOCSAE-safe in 2018 and 2020.
 Every helmet must be checked every two years.
 After six (6) years, we throw out used helmets.
 No other program follows our strict schedule.
 We do it because we want to know our players are safe.